mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 than simple **assimilation** into cis society.

 In October 2015,
-I decided to start my transition — first socially, and then medically.
+I decided to start a more intentional transition — first socially, and then medically.
 I don't believe in a "true" self that was hidden before,